yourguyphil/FriendshipCircle/README.md

 # Friendship Circle App
-Game built with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Game built with websockets using Node.js, Express, Bootstrap, and Socket.io with Vanilla JS on the frontend with a custom UI

 Original Code from: https://github.com/bradtraversy/chatcord